Skip to main content

 Knowledge base and wiki for personal documentation.

 A full-featured knowledge base with a WYSIWYG rich text editor powered by TipTap (ProseMirror), hierarchical page tree with arbitrary nesting, breadcrumb navigation, auto-save with status indicator, version history with one-click restore, full-text search, command palette (Cmd+K), sidebar filtering, code blocks with syntax highlighting, tables, task lists, and emoji page icons.
-The leanest clone yet -- SQLite instead of PostgreSQL, single Docker container, 2,100 lines total.
+The most compact clone yet: SQLite instead of PostgreSQL, single Docker container, 2,100 lines total.

 The Confluence clone showing hierarchical page tree and rich text editor